clstaudt/uvdemo/README.md

 uv add uvdemo
 ```

+## Dev Container Support

+This repository includes a minimal devcontainer configuration for library development:

+- Open in VS Code with Dev Containers extension
+- Container automatically runs `uv sync` on creation
+- Includes Python, Pylance, and Ruff extensions
+- Based on official `python:3.12-slim` image with uv installed

 ## Development with uvdemo-workbench

 This repository demonstrates the **production repo + workbench repo pattern** with uv.
 For interactive development with notebooks and scripts, use the companion workbench repository: